 how to grow melons (plus a podcast)

 HAS A JUICY, PLENTIFUL HARVEST of melons eluded you—perhaps because your growing season feels too short up North, or because powdery mildew attacked your plants in high summer, a challenge even in Southern, longer-season areas?
-How to grow melons: tips for success, in print and on my latest podcast, too, with Tom Stearns of High Mowing Organic Seeds.
+How to grow melons: tips for success, in print and a podcast, too, with Tom Stearns of High Mowing Organic Seeds.

 how to grow melons